Christina11010/Christina11010/README.md

-- 👋 Hi, I'm Christina from China.
-- 👀 I’m a recent graduate student from the University of Melbourne, majoring in psychology.
-- 🌱 I am currently self-teaching to become a front-end developer.
+- 🌱 I am  self-teaching to become a software engineer.
-- 🥰 I would love to make friends who are in the same boat as me!
-Let's study together~

 <!---